mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/about-resgroups-changes.html.md

 - `group-v2` - Configures Greenplum Database to use resource groups and base resource group behavior on the cgroup v2 version of Linux cgroup functionality.
 - `queue` - Configures Greenplum Database to use resource queues.

-Greenplum Database now includes a new server configuration parameter -- `gp_resgroup_memory_query_fixed_mem` -- which allows you to override at a session level the fixed amount of memory reserved for all queries in a resource group.
+The new server configuration parameter `gp_resgroup_memory_query_fixed_mem` allows you to override at a session level the fixed amount of memory reserved for all queries in a resource group.

+Changes to system views:

-- The `gp_resgroup_status_per_segment` system view has been removed from Greenplum Database.
+- The `gp_resgroup_status_per_segment` system view has been removed.
 - The `cpu_usage` and `memory_usage` fields have been moved from the `gp_resgroup_status` system view to the `gp_resgroup_status_per_host` system view.
+- The `gp_resgroup_iostats_per_host` system view has been added.

 You may configure three new resource group attributes using the `CREATE RESOURCE GROUP` and `ALTER RESOURCE GROUP` SQL commands:
 - `CPU_MAX_PERCENT`, which configures the maximum amount of CPU resources the resource group can use.